billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 # Other notes from discussion

-## General feelings on options

-People are happy with everything broken out.
-(Note: we examined the inline and everything-broken-out options.
-We did not examine intermediate solutions because people were happy with the everything-broken-out option.)

 ## Short-circuiting some state updates?

 Sean: Can we short-circuit some state updates?
 In particular: For canopy